ta0kira/zeolite/README.md

 - In `readItems`, the use of `extends` means that all *write* functionality in the `List` is useless.
-- Each user of `List` determines how the type parameter is going to be used, rather than `List` specifying how it can be used.
+- Each user of `List` determines how the type parameter is going to be used, rather than `List` specifying how it should be used.

 The theme here is that the Java `List` focuses on appearing as a container of objects, and each user chooses a way to make use of that container.